cfuchs981/catan-spectator/README.md

-Record games of Settlers of Catan for research purposes, replay purposes, broadcast purposes, etc.
+Transcribe games of Settlers of Catan for research purposes, replay purposes, broadcast purposes, etc.

 This project introduces a machine-parsable, human-readable file format for describing a game of Catan.